canonical/snapcraft/docs/snapcraft-advanced-features.md

 ### Individual files

-If you are planning to provide binaries and servies to the users of your apps, you need to specify them in your definition first.
+If you are planning to provide binaries and services to the users of your apps, you need to specify them in your definition first.
 It's just a matter of enumerating them.